grab/engineering-blog/_posts/2019-07-31-how-built-logging-stack.md

 When a service stops responding, Grab’s core problems were and are:

-*   We need to know it happened before the customer does.
+*   We need to know it happened before the consumer does.
 *   We need to know why it happened.
-*   We need to solve our customers’ problems fast.
+*   We need to solve our consumers' problems fast.

-We had a hodgepodge of log-based solutions for developers when they needed to figure out the above, or why a driver never showed up, or a customer wasn’t receiving our promised promotions.
+We had a hodgepodge of log-based solutions for developers when they needed to figure out the above, or why a driver never showed up, or a consumer wasn’t receiving our promised promotions.
 These included logs in a cloud based storage service (which could take hours to retrieve).
 Or a SAS provider constantly timing out on our queries.
 Or even asking our SREs to fetch logs from the potential machines for the service engineer, a rather laborious process.

 Here’s what we did with our logs to solve these problems.